istio/istio.io/content/docs/tasks/security/health-check/index.md

 {{< /text >}}

 The log above indicates the periodic health checking is working.
-The health checking interval is (by default) 15 seconds.
-It is logged every 100 times.
+The default health checking interval is 15 seconds and is logged once every 100 checks.

 ## (Optional) Configuring the health checking